The easiest way to obtain your Italian Citizenship through descent.

 To apply for Italian citizenship by descent, you generally need:

-• Birth, marriage, and death certificates of any direct ancestors in the Italian lineage (your mother/father, grandparent, great-granpdarent, etc.).
+Birth, marriage, and death certificates of any direct ancestors in the Italian lineage (your mother/father, grandparent).

-• Proof that your Italian ancestor did not renounce citizenship before the birth of the next descendant or they naturalized after the next descendant was 21 years or older (naturalization or non-naturalization document).
+Proof that your Italian ancestor did not renounce citizenship before the birth of the next descendant, they naturalized after the next descendant was 21 years or oldern or they naturalized after August 15, 1992.

 Can I apply through the Italian consulate or can I go through the quicker route which is Italian court?